rbroek/objectiv.io/docs-playground/docs/tracking/how-to-guides/troubleshooting.md

 <Button onClick={doSomething}>Do It!</Button>
 ```

-If we would try to track it:
+If we would try to tag it as we normally do:
 ```typescript jsx
 <Button {...tagButton({ id: 'button-do-it', text: 'Yes!' })} onClick={doSomething}>Yes!</Button>
 ```